Optical Design of the EXperiment for Cryogenic Large-Aperture Intensity Mapping (EXCLAIM): Modeled Performance and Tolerancing

-The simulation parameters for the POPPY simulation are shown in Table \ref{tab:POPPY_params}.
-The simulation begins at the lens, at which the wavefront has a Gaussian profile truncated by the cold stop.
-This is a good approximation, as shown in Fig.~\ref{fig:lenslet_beam}.
+The parameters for the POPPY simulation are shown in Table \ref{tab:POPPY_params}.
+The simulation begins at the lens, at which the wavefront is well approximated as a Gaussian profile truncated by the cold stop.
+Figure~\ref{fig:lenslet_beam} shows this to be accurate to within $\pm 2$\%.
 The mirrors are simulated as lenses with corresponding focal lengths and the baffles are simulated as pupils.
 We used the \texttt{Fresnel Optical System} setting to obtain the results shown in Figure \ref{fig:POPPY_primary_illum}.
 Four different cases are shown: (i) baffles at both the intermediate focus (IF) and optics tube (OT); (ii) IF baffle only; (iii) optics tube baffles only; (iv) no baffles.
-These simulations were performed for an optical frequency of $480$~GHz.
+These simulations were performed for an optical frequency in the middle of the EXCLAIM band at $480$~GHz.

 As shown in Figure \ref{fig:POPPY_primary_illum}, the optics tube baffling is necessary and sufficient to reduce spill at the edge of the primary to well below the -40\,dB target.
 In the case that OT and IF baffles are included, the main lobe is nearly Gaussian with a FWHM $\Theta_{\rm FWHM}^{\rm primary} =$ 22.4~cm and edge taper $T_E({\rm dB}) = 85$\,dB.
 The edge taper is defined as the absolute value of the primary illumination at the effective mirror radius of 38~cm, and it is heavily suppressed through the inclusion of OT baffles as shown in the left figure.
 The baffle at the intermediate focus smooths out diffraction wiggles in the main lobe, as shown in the right figure, which we attribute to the truncation of the beam at the cold stop.
 In either case, the diffraction wiggles in the main lobe disappear when propagating to the far field.